yepedraza/eshop-intention/README.md

 # Online shopping intention analysis

 From a dataset that consists of statistical characteristics of about 12,000 sessions on online sales websites, I carried out an analysis of the purchase intention that a person could have in a virtual way and how we could predict the behavior of users.
 This [dataset](https://archive.ics.uci.edu/ml/datasets/Online+Shoppers+Purchasing+Intention+Dataset) was created and hosted in the UCI Machine Learning Repository.
-With this project I seek to apply Mavhine Learning algorithms to perform data analysis and predict behaviors according to the analysis.
+With this project I seek to apply Machine Learning algorithms to perform data analysis and predict behaviors according to the analysis.

 ## Features